canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 new unit is created, and now you have `k8s-worker/0` and `k8s-worker/1`

-## 5. Use kubectl
+## 5. Use Kubectl

-Kubectl is the standard upstream tool for interacting with a Kubernetes cluster.
+[Kubectl][] is the standard upstream tool for interacting with a Kubernetes cluster.
 This is the command that can be used to inspect and manage your cluster.

 If you don't already have `kubectl`, it can be installed from a snap: